Search for Databases by Keyword

 Online collection of videos (CTIV) available for the study of social work, psychotherapy, psychology, and psychiatric counseling.
 Includes counseling sessions/demonstrations, consultations, interviews, lectures and presentations.
 Online transcripts and video clip-making tools are also provided.

 Evidence-based, clinical reference tool created by physicians for physicians and other health care professionals for use primarily at the point-of-care.
 Includes clinically-organized summaries thousands of topics.
 Ability to subscribe to the free newsletter, DynaMed Weekly Update.

 The Test Collection at ETS (Educational Testing Service) is a database of more than 25,000 tests and other measurement devices.
 Provides information on tests from the early 1900s to the present.
 The tests in this collection are from a variety of U.S. publishers and individual test authors.
 Foreign tests are also included in the collection, including some from Canada, Great Britain and Australia.
 How to search.

-Mental Measurements Yearbook with Tests In Print is a comprehensive guide to over 3,000 contemporary testing instruments, containing information essential for a complete evaluation of test products.
+Mental Measurements Yearbook with Tests In Print includes information about 3,000+ psychological, educational, and related fields' testing and assessment instruments.
 Tests in Print (TIP) is a comprehensive bibliography to all known commercially available tests that are currently in print in the English language, and includes test purpose, test publisher, in-print status, price, test acronym, intended test population, administration times, publication date(s), and test author(s).

 Sponsored by the U.S. Department of Veterans Affairs.
 Indexes literature on post-traumatic stress disorder (PTSD) and other mental-health sequelae of traumatic events, without disciplinary, linguistic, or geographical limitations.